danwing/https-local-domains/draft-thomson-https-local-domains.md

 serializations of the origin.

-For example, this might use the underscore convention to add the SPKI hash to the domain name, https://_NPNE4IG2GJ4VAL4DCHL64YSM5BII4A2X.printer.local, or it could use a separator of some sort to partition off space for a key.
+For example, this might use the underscore convention to add the SPKI hash to the domain name for internal representation on the client, https://_NPNE4IG2GJ4VAL4DCHL64YSM5BII4A2X.printer.local, or it could use a separator of some sort to partition off space for a key (e.g., "lh--" ({{Section 3.2.1 of ?RFC5890}}), taking care of each label not exceeding 63 octets ({{Section 2.3.1 of ?RFC1035}}) if the internal representation has such restriction).

-TBD: Does this need a new scheme?
+> TBD: Does this need a new scheme?
 Is it a new field, or can it be added to the domain name?
 What separator would this use?
 How should the SPKI hash be encoded (base64url, base32, hex)?
 How many bits are enough?
 Do we need to signal hash function?
 Is this a new field at